Lorien's Library

 New here?
 Start with these three:

-Paper 1 (the architecture) → Paper 4 (continuity burden, the empirical core) → Paper 5 (the safety framework)
+Paper 1 (the architecture) → Paper 4 (continuity burden, the empirical core) → Paper 11 (platform regression and identity overwrite — the newest and most empirically grounded finding)

 For architects and builders: